How to screen tenants

 Share houses generate significantly more management activity than standard tenancies.
 More maintenance requests, more communication, more tenant turnover.
 If you are self-managing a share house, be realistic about the time and systems required.
 Most landlords underestimate it significantly.

 Can you ask for a police check?
-Yes.
-But use the result carefully.

 Police checks come up regularly in tenant screening, particularly for share houses and higher-risk properties.
 Here is what you need to understand before you ask for one or act on the result.

-You can ask, but you cannot compel
+But you cannot compel

-Spent convictions cannot be used against the applicant
+Cannot be used against the applicant

 The blanket policy problem and indirect discrimination